26 Different Types of Wasps in Ohio

 The Sphecidae family includes species such as the Eastern Cicada Killer Wasp and the Large Sand Wasp.
 The Mutillidae family includes species such as the Velvet Ant and Red Velvet Ant.

-Lastly, the Pompilidae family contains species such as the Spider Hunter Wasp and the Sand Spider Wasp.
+Lastly, the Pompilidae family contains species like the Spider Hunter Wasp and the Sand Spider Wasp.

 Each species of spider wasp has different nesting habits, diets, and behaviors.